Defence of democracy and neutrality

 Honorable mentions and diploma from the Swiss Shooting Festival of 1924, awarded to the Swiss Military Gunclub of Bendel, a hamlet in the Swiss valley Toggenburg.
 For 100 years, until 1996, every Swiss man in compulsory military service was obliged by law to be a member of a gunclub. |

-From sometime in the Middle Ages, the Alpine country of Switzerland couldn't produce enough food for her population and thus exported people: soldiers, expert workers in factories and on large farms.
+In the Middle Ages, the Alpine country of Switzerland couldn't produce enough food for her population and thus exported people: soldiers, expert workers in factories and on large farms.
 In Germany, farm employees responsible for dairy cow management and milking are still called Schweizer (Swiss).
-Swiss mercenaries, named Reisläufer, who served in foreign armies in the Middle Ages, had contracts that obliged for them to be sent back to their homeland in case of her being attacked.
+Swiss mercenaries, named Reisläufer, who served in foreign armies in the Middle Ages, had contracts that obliged for them to be sent back to their homeland if the country were attacked.
 Thus, the Swiss Confederacy had Europe's best army of the time, without having to pay for its maintenance.
 The Pope's Swiss Garde of elite soldiers is a remnant.
 The Swiss Confederacy invented neutrality, because it was situated in the middle of Europe and guarded the passage through the Alps.
-Foreign armies fighting each other would have constantly marched through from north to south, from east to west, looting and destroying what came along their way, that being the way how soldiers fed and paid for themselves back then.
-During World War II, after the fall of France in 1940, Switzerland was surrounded by fascist and nationalsocialist armies and remained the only country on the European continent without totalitarianism.
-Their defence forces of citizen soldiers maintained armed and fortified neutrality, domestic peace among those aligned to different political parties.
-Swiss perseverance was reached under the leadership of General Henri Guisan, whose 150th Birthday is being commemorated in 2024.
+During World War II, Switzerland defended successfully armed neutrality, sovereignity and democracy against totalitarians from across and within its borders, by mobilizing its citizen soldiers and social cohesion.

 "The Swiss Armed Forces are Swiss citizens who perform a special duty for the security of us all.
 The Swiss Armed Forces defend our country and its people.
 Ready at all times to help and protect."